 - 1. Call the meeting to order

 - 2. Confirmation of Quorum & Notice of Meeting

 - 3. Appointment of Secretary

 - 4. Approval of Agenda

-- 5. Minutes of 2020 Annual General Meeting
+- 5. Minutes of 2021 Annual General Meeting

 - 6. Annual Report

 - 7. Nomination Committee Report

 - 8. Audit Committee Report and Appointment of Auditors

 - 9. Auditors Report and Financial Statement

 - 10. New or Other Business

 - a.
+Bylaw Update

+- b.
 Service Awards

-- b.
+- c.
 Other/New Business

 - 11. Adjournment of the Business Meeting

-Minutes of the 15th Annual Meeting Radius Credit Union
+Minutes of the 16th Annual Meeting Radius Credit Union

-Location: Virtual Meeting via Zoom

-Date: Tuesday April 13, 2021
+Location:Avonlea Community HallDate:Tuesday April 12, 2022

-Chairman Ray Barbarin welcomed everyone to the Fifteenth annual meeting of Radius Credit Union.
+Chairman Ray Barbarin welcomed everyone to the Sixteenth annual meeting of Radius Credit Union.

-Ray called the meeting to order at 7:08 p.m.
+Ray called the meeting to order at 6:45 p.m.

-Ted Struthers presented confirmation of Quorum with 42 members and two guests in attendance.
-He also gave proof of notice of meeting with the meeting being advertised in multiple avenues such as in branches and on the RCU website, and Social Media more than 21 days in advance of the meeting.
-Struthers also noted that the Audited Financial Statement was approved and available for viewing April 1, 2021, more than 10 days in advance of the of the AGM.
+Ted Struthers presented confirmation of Quorum with 55 members and two guests in attendance.
+He also gave proof of notice of meeting with the meeting being advertised in multiple avenues such as in branches and on the RCU website, and social media more than 20 days in advance of the meeting.